 A transfer removes the withdrawal process of the rollover, so your assets will move directly into your new account.
 You won’t be subject to the 60-day rule.

-Why should I do an IRA rollover?
+Why should I do a 401(k) rollover to IRA?

 - More, and more flexible, investment choices